 This trip down memory lane has to start with a Finnish Rally driver Ben Jarvanin, we meet him thru the Fiat Car club being invited to the Mundaring Autocross in the mid-80′s, he campaigned the 850 in the Light Car Club (it was a lovely deep Red!)under the Group-G category, yes this used to be a C.A.M.S log booked Group-G rally Car!
 Getting to know Ben we found he was hell-bent on getting more power from the original tiny 903cc push-rod Engine by using monster size cam grinds and boring it almost into the water jackets! don’t laugh he got the capacity out to almost 1100cc , when it was going it went and sounded fantastic!
 Ben wanted more power and speed so after it broke down again sold the 850 to me and purchased a Ford Escort.
 I bought the rally car minus a motor and looking abit worst for ware, but it did come with Paddy Hopkirk seats, adjustable Spax gas shocks all-round, copper water pipes from engine bay to radiator now mounted up front (Torana 4cyl) and many enjoyable meals with Ben and his lovely wife Cathy at their Rolleystone home!

 Getting it home to Dianella assessing ,reading the “FAZA Bible” over and over with a friend Rod Randall while drinking far too much coffee made some plans, striping it back to metal ,resprayed in ”Ferrari” Red (I was young!) not the original deep Blood Red as it should have been(and will be again!),then rushing out to buy a brand new set of original Fiat Cromodora 13×5.5″ magnesium rims in the box, from the old Ital-spares in Osborne park and puting 185/60-13 Toyo 600′s , repairing the wiring to the head lights that fried (Italian electrics!) then taking the fresh but basic 903cc (100GBC) motor Daniel had built for my 850 Special(sedan) earlyer ,along with swapping out the Sport Coupe diff’ for the 850 Special lower diff ratio gave much quicker acceleration.
 Having a spare set of 165/70-13 Toyo “mud and snow” tyres on Globe Bathurst 5spoke alloy rims from a previous Fiat or two ,gave this rear engined Fiat a hard to beat name at FCC Autokhanas if it was a loose surface ,like the gravel at Moolabeeni (WW2 Air strip) Bullsbrook or in the dirt and clay at “Eadine” Clackline farm! after a couple of years wanted more power like Ben, so swapped the red 850 for a Twin-cam Fiat 125 Special Mk-2 with my brother Daniel, or Danno as he was known ,yeh that’s below the belt, but he did some real improvements while he owned her, rear disc brake conversion for starters,using Fiat 125 rear calipers and adapting to suit the 850 trailing arms and the inverted leaf spring mounted to the gearbox and limiting the movement of the rear arms to the vertical, stopping the positive camber VW type problem of the car wanting to swap ends in corners, when you back off the power.
-After a couple of years again I bought it back and then went the full monty on the original Fiat block, by binning the 5port push-rod head and mounting a Suzuki SOHC head from the first model 4stroke 4×4 (FJ80), only by mistaking that Suzuki head gasket for the Fiat gasket with Mike from Premier Motors did we end up doing this conversion, Neil from what was Head Exchange in West Perth whom I had known and trusted for some time , listened to my wild idea and direction need to go, slightly modified my direction but kept my idea and made it work (the FIAZUKI was born!), while I was on a roll got them to alloy weld a twin DCOE Carby manifold to suit, then a Cosworth cam grind from Camshaft Engineering in Osbourne park, this semi-standard little 903cc Fiat block with Suzuki head and twin DCOE40 webers now spinning anticlockwise the 850 direction, went from the original 48hp to whopping 114hp and sounded like a Ducati motorbike!! this power to weight ratio was good for taking on a standard Fiat 1800 124 sports and beating them in a straight line! ……and nothing came close on loose surface Autokhanas !
+After a couple of years again I bought it back and then went the full monty on the original Fiat block, by binning the 5port push-rod head and mounting a Suzuki SOHC head from the first model 4stroke 4×4 FJ80( Y10A), only by mistaking that Suzuki head gasket for the Fiat gasket with Mike Smith from Premier Motors. he showed me then I bought a head!
+I did end up doing this conversion, Neil H was in West Perth at the time, whom I had known and trusted for some time , listened to my wild idea and direction need to go, slightly modified my direction but kept my idea and made it work (the FIAZUKI was born!), by using the “Abarth timing belt conversion helped turn into OHC, Oil Feed and return wax external as only water calories lined up after a bit of artistic welding (not much) used Fiat head gasket but Suzuki head bolts as much larger, the outer 4 bolt holes were only 1.2mm out from the fiat!! then while on a roll got them to alloy weld a twin DCOE Carby manifold to suit, then a Cosworth cam grind (42/82) from Camshaft Engineering in Osbourne park, this semi-standard little 903cc Fiat block with Suzuki head and twin DCOE40 webers now spinning anticlockwise the 850 direction, went from the original 48hp to whopping 114hp and sounded like a Ducati motorbike!! this power to weight ratio was good for taking on a standard Fiat 1800 124 sports and beating them in a straight line! ……and nothing came close on loose surface Autokhanas !